Co-Diagnostics (NASDAQ:CODX) Releases Q2 2021 Earnings Guidance

-Co-Diagnostics (NASDAQ:CODX) updated its second quarter 2021 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of 0.190-0.230 for the period, compared to the Thomson Reuters consensus estimate of $0.220.
+Co-Diagnostics (NASDAQ:CODX) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of 0.190-0.230 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.220.
 The company issued revenue guidance of $20 million-$22 million, compared to the consensus revenue estimate of $16.31 million.

-Several research firms have weighed in on CODX.
-Zacks Investment Research downgraded shares of Co-Diagnostics from a hold rating to a sell rating in a research report on Tuesday, March 30th.
-HC Wainwright dropped their target price on shares of Co-Diagnostics from $30.00 to $16.00 and set a buy rating on the stock in a research report on Thursday, April 1st.
-Finally, Maxim Group downgraded shares of Co-Diagnostics from a buy rating to a hold rating in a report on Monday, March 29th.
+Co-Diagnostics (NASDAQ:CODX) last released its earnings results on Wednesday, May 12th.
+The company reported $0.26 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.22 by $0.04.
+Co-Diagnostics had a net margin of 52.75% and a return on equity of 84.81%.
+Equities research analysts predict that Co-Diagnostics will post 0.9 EPS for the current year.

-In other news, General Counsel Reed L. Benson sold 108,334 shares of the company’s stock in a transaction on Wednesday, May 19th.
-The shares were sold at an average price of $8.53, for a total value of $924,089.02.
-Following the sale, the general counsel now directly owns 1 shares of the company’s stock, valued at approximately $8.53.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-2.32% of the stock is owned by corporate insiders.
+In other news, General Counsel Reed L. Benson sold 108,334 shares of the firm’s stock in a transaction on Wednesday, May 19th.
+The shares were sold at an average price of $8.53, for a total transaction of $924,089.02.
+Following the sale, the general counsel now owns 1 shares in the company, valued at approximately $8.53.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Company insiders own 2.32% of the company’s stock.

 Co-Diagnostics, Inc, a molecular diagnostics company, develops, manufactures, and sells reagents used for diagnostic tests that function through the detection and/or analysis of nucleic acid molecules.
 It offers polymerase chain reaction (PCR) diagnostic tests for COVID-19, tuberculosis, hepatitis B and C, human papilloma virus, malaria, chikungunya, dengue, and the zika virus; three multiplexed tests to test mosquitos for the identification of diseases carried by the mosquitos; and liquid biopsy test for cancer screening.